 3. Same Health As Any Other Labrador

 Well, if they were not overbred, they must be healthy?
 No, they have the same health as any other labrador.
 They were not overbred but they have the same genetic structure as any other labrador.
 That’s why like any other behavior their health condition is almost the same as any other labrador.
 If they are properly taken care of, they can live 15 to 20 years.
 Silver labs also develop some common diseases like Patella Luxation, Hip and Elbow Dysplasia as any other labradors.
 But they can develop a particular disease called colour dilution alopecia because of their dilute gene.
 If a silver lab gets this disease, he/she may lose all hairs and never grow again.
 Moreover, this disease is not curable.
-But it can be avoided through meditation.
+But it can be avoided through mediation.

 4. All Pedigree Registration Don’t Accept Silver Labs